Environmental Management System (EMS)

 - Environmental risk reduction

-We are taking necessary measures to prevent major environmental accidents as appropriate based on past cases. - Response to natural disasters
+We are taking necessary measures as appropriate based on past cases to prevent major environmental accidents. - Response to natural disasters

 In recent years, the intensification of natural disasters due to abnormal weather has become a challenge.
-We plan to identify the risk of flooding in our plants due to heavy rain, confirm drainage routes and treatment capacity, and then invest in any necessary preventative measures. - Compliance with environmental laws
+We plan to identify the risk of flooding in our plants due to heavy rain, confirm drainage routes and treatment capacity, and then invest in the necessary construction as required. - Compliance with environmental laws

 To ensure compliance with environmental laws throughout the Taiheiyo Cement Group, we regularly conduct environmental patrols at our group companies to confirm their compliance status.

-We will implement continuous improvement activities through the reliable operation of our EMS, and will steadily work on the following points:
+We will carry out continuous improvement activities through the reliable operation of our EMS, and will steadily work on the following points:

 - Zero serious environmental accidents and complaints

-By reviewing manuals for each emergency situation and conducting regular education and training, we will develop human resources with the on-site capabilities to respond to any emergency.
-We aim to create plants that are resilient to emergencies by identifying environmental risks and planning and implementing countermeasures. - Establishing a system for compliance with environmental laws throughout the Group
+By reviewing the emergency manuals for each situation as necessary and conducting training and drills regularly, we will develop human resources with on-site capabilities to respond to any emergency.
+We aim to create plants that are resilient to emergencies by identifying environmental risks and planning and implementing countermeasures.
+Furthermore, in collaboration with local governments, we maintain systems prepared during normal times to promptly and smoothly process disaster waste during large-scale disasters. - Establishing a system for compliance with environmental laws throughout the Group

 Internal Environmental Audits